Keiysuke/Wish-List/README.md

 New functionalities :
 - Add possibility to create "Crowdfundings" (product/website) and access the project's webpage from it
 - New section "Crowdfundings" on product's detailed page
+- Filter on crowdfundings websites
+- Notifications to follow crowdfunding's advancement

 Here are the current functionnalities (see upside for last ones) :
 - Add 2 searches in sidebar for books & on products' page which are tagged as "Livre"